TjanMichela/ACUNAO-AI/docs/installation/index.md

 ## Download LLM
 Please follow the following instructions prior to installing the AI Assistant.

-1. Navigate to the following link https://huggingface.co/bartowski/Phi-3.5-mini-instruct-GGUF/resolve/main/Phi-3.5-mini-instruct-Q8_0.gguf?download=true.
+1. Navigate to the following link [Download LLM Link](https://huggingface.co/bartowski/Phi-3.5-mini-instruct-GGUF/resolve/main/Phi-3.5-mini-instruct-Q8_0.gguf?download=true).

 ## Installation
 Follow the proper instructions based on your package manager, environment management system, and operating system.
 If you use Conda as your environment management system,follow the instructions found in [Conda-environment](#conda-environment).
 If you use MacOS without Conda, follow the instructions found in [MacOS no conda](#macos-no-conda).